nyvia-projects/ciphers/README.md

 ### Comments and possible improvements

-You could easily implement encryption for both ciphers by inversing decrypt functions.
+You could easily implement encryption for both ciphers by inversing decryption functions.

 For Ceaser cipher you could use a library or AI to automatically select a the plaintext for you from the provided potential options.